 Block.io Wallet Recovery

-Overall, recovering your Block.io wallet is going to be a complicated process.
-You can do it yourself with the right skills, but for most people, a recovery expert is the best option.
-All you have to do is provide them with the right data, i.e., your recovery phrase, keys, and destination address for the recovered assets.
+Recovering your Block.io wallet will be a complicated process.
+You can do it yourself with the right skills.
+But for most people, a recovery expert is the best option.
+All you have to do is provide them with the right data: your recovery phrase, keys, and the destination address for the recovered assets.

 How to Set Up a New MultiSig Wallet

 So what comes next after recovering your Block.io wallet?
-Well, if you still want the enhanced security and control of multisig accounts, here is how to set up a new multisig wallet.
+If you still want the enhanced security and control of a multisig wallet, here is how to set up a new one.

 Step 1: Choose Your Wallet